-The FY2021 report will only include summary data regarding CPS cases.
-For each court, please report the number of unique appointments in CPS matters associated with the expenditures reported.
-Beginning in FY2022, counties will report the number of CPS appointments upon conclusion of the representation and final billing.
+In FY2022, counties will count an appointment for a parent or a child upon conclusion of the representation and final billing and will report the total number of appointments for the year.
 (The TIDC model voucher includes a section for attorneys to indicate whether a voucher is for an initial payment, interim payment, or final payment.)
+Any qualification of the reported number of appointments may be explained in the notes field of the CPS court report.
 Starting in FY2022, counties will be asked to categorize the appointment counts by the following categories:

-- Custodial Parent

-- Non-Custodial Parent (including Alleged Fathers and Unknown Fathers)
+- Custodial Parent - Non-Custodial Parent (including Alleged Fathers and Unknown Fathers)

 - Non-Parent Conservator

 - Child

 - Adult Appeal

 - Child Appeal